magicaltrap/clickbait_fastai/README.md

 * Python 3.6 or later
 * `conda install -c pytorch -c fastai fastai`

-Or simply run the notebook in Google Colaboratory (there is a Colab link in the two Jupyter Notebook) with this line:
+Or simply run the notebook in Google Colaboratory (there is a Colab link in the two Jupyter Notebook) with this line to setup everything:
 * `!curl -s https://course.fast.ai/setup/colab | bash`